 Why sinks clog and toilets run

 - A clogged bathroom sink or tub drain is the result of accumulated dirt, skin flakes and hair.
-This nasty trio binds to soap scum inside of your plumbing.
+This nasty trio bonds to soap scum inside of your plumbing.
 Over time, this accumulation reduces water flow -- or dams it altogether.

 Here's how to tackle these problems: